 Common sage (Salvia officinalis) is an edible perennial herb that is drought-tolerant, deer-resistant and useful.
 It is an attractive plant with aromatic, silvery-green leaves and graceful spikes of purple flowers.
 It provides color and texture in a garden in addition to its culinary and medicinal uses.
-Sage is easy to grow in U. S. Department of Agriculture plant hardiness zones 4 through 8, and it attracts pollinators to the garden.
+Sage is an easy-to-grow perennial in U. S. Department of Agriculture plant hardiness zones 4 through 8, and it attracts pollinators to the garden.

 Best Uses for Sage

 Sage is among the herbs that multitask.
-This aromatic member of the mint family is the culinary sage familiar to most cooks.
+This aromatic member of the mint family (Lamiaceae) is the culinary sage familiar to most cooks.
 It is useful as seasoning in stuffings as well as other dishes.
-This member of the mint family, with its lush foliage and pretty flowers, is also an attractive garden perennial that can grace a perennial garden or vegetable bed.
+With its lush foliage and pretty flowers, sage can also grace a perennial garden or vegetable bed instead of being relegated to a dedicated herb garden.
 Common sage also grows well in a container on the patio in the sun or in a pot on a sunny front porch.